Ph.D. Course Requirements

 A minimum of 12 units of regular grades taken at the University of Arizona are required to establish the Grade Point Average (GPA).

-3.33 cumulative grade point average overall in all coursework
+3.33 cumulative GPA overall in all coursework

 For an internal minor, must have at least one course at the University of Arizona to establish a minor GPA; the minor GPA must be 3.0 or higher.